material-motion/material-motion/concepts/runtimes.md

 ## Companions to a Runtime

 TODO: Write an intro.
 These systems coordinate the creation of Runtimes in reaction to other events.
+The most simple example is that of a "Transition" coordinator.

 ### Transition coordination